Pranay-Chauhn/Persona_Gen/readme.md

                              [Chunked Reddit User Data]
                                          │
+                             [pipeline/controller.py]
                            Running the Controller Pipeline
                        (Including the traits you want to add) │
-                            Run the function in Runner.py
+                           Calls the function in Chain/Runner.py
                             (This connects the entire chain)
                     ┌────────────────────┴────────────────────┐
                     │                                         │